-NCERT Solutions for Class 6 Science Chapter 13 Fun with magnets is a beneficial study component required for the students studying CBSE board Class 6 science.
-This solution has detailed answers and explanations to the exercise questions provided in the NCERT Class 6 science textbook.
+NCERT Solutions for Class 6 Science Chapter 13 Fun with Magnets is a beneficial study material required for the students studying CBSE board Class 6 Science.
+This solution has detailed answers and explanations to the exercise questions provided in the NCERT Class 6 Science textbook.

-These NCERT Solutions will boost your confidence by helping you in building your problem-solving abilities on a given topic.
-It is essential for students to get well versed with this study material to score good marks in the examinations.
+These NCERT Solutions will boost your confidence by helping you build your problem-solving abilities on a given topic.
+It is essential for students to get well-versed in this study material to score good marks in the examinations.

 The NCERT Solutions for Class 6 Science Chapter 13 provided here will help you to understand the discovery of magnets along with magnetic and non-magnetic materials, poles of the magnet, finding directions using magnets, construction of magnets, attraction and repulsion forces.